vigneshavm/Interview-questions/NodejsV1.md

 ## **Callback Hell**
-  refers to nested callbacks that make code unreadable and difficult to maintain.
+      - refers to nested callbacks that make code unreadable and difficult to maintain.
+      - Use **Promises** to flatten the callback chain.
+      - Use **async/await** for better readability and linear flow.
+      -  Modularize code into smaller functions for better maintainability.

 - **Solutions**:
   - **Promises**: Handles asynchronous behavior more cleanly with `.then()`, `.catch()`.
   - **Async/Await**: Allows asynchronous code to be written in a synchronous style, improving readability.